 Benefits of bringing meat to room temperature

-We can find many advantages related to flavor and aroma when the temperature of the meat is warmer before cooking it.
+We can find many advantages related to flavour and aroma when the temperature of the meat is warmer before cooking it.
 But some side-effects can persuade you to do it:

 Taste and aroma